 - Exercise is important for sleep, but it’s best to exercise in the morning or the day rather than at night (link)

 - Try a weighted blanket (link)

 - Watch the sunset (link)

-Note that for some of these, I’m not sure about the scientific validity of them, so be sure to do your own research or consult with your doctor.
 If you have anything to add that’s worked for you and hasn’t been mentioned below, you’re welcome to make a submission.
 See also our piece on the dangers of sleep deprivation.

 There is one major thing that people tend to neglect when discussing sleep improvement: temperature regulation, or temperature of your sleeping environment.
 The thermal environment in your bedroom is one of the most important factors for a night of high-quality, relaxing sleep.